AyeCode/blockstrap-page-builder-blocks/readme.txt

 7. Image Gallery.

 == Changelog ==

+= 0.1.17 =
+* BS > Modal block added for creating popups - ADDED
+* Most blocks now show better previews - ADDED
+* Parent and allowedBlocks params added to some blocks to remove them from main list when they can only be nested - CHANGED
+* Some blocks such as Navbar will now auto add child element dummy data on insert for faster building - ADDED
+* Some blocks such as tabs were not working in editor with certain AyeCode UI setting - FIXED

 = 0.1.16 =
 * Nav item can show class in name for UWP login in/out - FIXED